rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-2: Running a simple GoLang and a Spring/Java Program Locally (on your Ubuntu VM)

-- During this Lab, we will experiment with [GoLang](https://golang.org/) and [Spring/Java](https://spring.io/) examples.
+- During this Lab, we will experiment with [GoLang](https://golang.org/), [Spring/Java](https://spring.io/) and [.NET Core](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet) program examples.
-- We will first run these two examples of code "natively" on your Ubuntu VM.
+- We will first run these examples of code "natively" on your Ubuntu VM.
 - You will then create Docker Images of these programs and, once again, run them locally using the Docker Engine that has been pre-installed on your Ubuntu VM.
 - If you are a Developer, the steps in this Lab should be very easy and familiar to you.
-- If you are an Infrastructure person, the steps in this Lab will help you understand what developers do locally on their machines.
+- If you are an Infrastructure person, the steps in this Lab will help you understand what developers do locally on their machines to run their code.

 #
 #### LAB-2A